 You can practice excellent social media customer service by monitoring your Facebook, Instagram and Twitter closely for any reviews, questions, mentions, complaints and concerns.
 Responding as quickly as possible, to both positive and negative feedback, is a great way to impress your customers and show them you’re listening.

 Expectations run high.
 But the good news is that there’s a strong customer service payoff for brands who are on top of their social media game.
 Be responsive and they’ll stay loyal to your brand.

 Remember, your responses aren’t just for the person who reached out, but for anyone who might be checking out your social media and review site pages.
 Integrate the three Ps into your social media customer service response strategy.
 Be pleasant, polite and professional, even when the feedback is tough.

 Here’s how you can respond to both customer concerns and positive feedback:

 - Pick out details the customer mentioned and address them directly.

 - Keep it short and sweet.

 Above all, just remember to be you.

 Your personable response will go a long way for your customers.

-Taking the time to make your online customer service as exceptional on social media as it is in person will impress your customers and keep them coming back to your business!
+Taking the time to make your social media customer service exceptional will impress your customers and keep them coming back to your business.